Baking the perfect fruit cake

 Adding one tablespoon of treacle into the batter also works in boosting its denseness and rich sweetness.

 Adding extra flour is also useful in balancing a liquid ingredient like fresh orange juice or marmalade.

 It should also be noted that the quality of all the ingredients used in your butter plays a primary role in the taste of the output.

-Are you looking for short baking classes near your area?
+Are you looking for short baking classes within the Klang Valley area?